-Support, training and advise to schools has been provided by the Professional RE adviser and ELP adviser, Mirela Temo, who is the main contact for schools.
+Support, training and advise to schools has been provided by the ELP adviser, Mirela Temo, who is the main contact for schools.
 LA Adviser (Mirela Temo) ensures that support systems are in place to enable schools to provide an effective RE provision which meets the requirement in the new RE agreed syllabus.

-Lesley Prior, Ealing's experienced Religious Education Adviser stepped down from her long-standing role, to be replaced in April 2023 by Jan McGuire.
+Since April 2023 Jan McGuire has also supported Ealing in providing specialist religious education support and training.
 Ealing has continued to offer school training and support opportunities through termly RE network sessions.